Venkatprasadkalet1/Margrate/README.md

 # Margrate
-A pure original oil painting using css and html.
+A pure original oil painting using css and html..